Jews: Migrations

 Many Jews were exiled again by the Roman Empire.
 The 2,000 year dispersion of the Jewish diaspora beginning under the Roman Empire, as Jews were spread throughout the Roman world and, driven from land to land, settled wherever they could live freely enough to practice their religion.
 Over the course of the diaspora the center of Jewish life moved from Babylonia to the Iberian Peninsula to Poland to the United States and, as a result of Zionism, back to Israel.

-There were also many expulsions of Jews during the Middle Ages and Enlightenment in Europe, including: 1290, 16,000 Jews were expelled from England, see the (Statute of Jewry); in 1396, 100,000 from France; in 1421, thousands were expelled from Austria.
+There were also many expulsions of Jews during the Middle Ages and Enlightenment in Europe, including: 1290, 16,000 Jews were expelled from England, (see the Statute of Jewry); in 1396, 100,000 from France; in 1421, thousands were expelled from Austria.
 Many of these Jews settled in East-Central Europe, especially Poland.
 Following the Spanish Inquisition in 1492, the Spanish population of around 200,000 Sephardic Jews were expelled by the Spanish crown and Catholic church, followed by expulsions in 1493 in Sicily (37,000 Jews) and Portugal in 1496.
 The expelled Jews fled mainly to the Ottoman Empire, the Netherlands, and North Africa, others migrating to Southern Europe and the Middle East.

 During the 19th century, France's policies of equal citizenship regardless of religion led to the immigration of Jews (especially from Eastern and Central Europe).
 This contributed to the arrival of millions of Jews in the New World.
-Over two million Eastern European Jews arrived in the United States from 1880 to 1925.

-In summary, the pogroms in Eastern Europe, the rise of modern antisemitism, the Holocaust, as well as the rise of Arab nationalism, all served to fuel the movements and migrations of huge segments of Jewry from land to land and continent to continent until they arrived back in large numbers at their original historical homeland in Israel.

-In the latest phase of migrations, the Islamic Revolution of Iran caused many Iranian Jews to flee Iran.
+Over two million Eastern European Jews arrived in the United States from 1880 to 1925.In the latest phase of migrations, the Islamic Revolution of Iran caused many Iranian Jews to flee Iran.
 Most found refuge in the US (particularly Los Angeles, California, and Long Island, New York) and Israel.
 Smaller communities of Persian Jews exist in Canada and Western Europe.
 Similarly, when the Soviet Union collapsed, many of the Jews in the affected territory (who had been refuseniks) were suddenly allowed to leave.
 This produced a wave of migration to Israel in the early 1990s.